learn-co-curriculum/dsc-using-nested-loops-lab/README.md

 ## Objectives
 You will be able to:
-- Use nested loops to iterate through nested data structures
+* Use a nested loop when it is appropriate

 ## Instructions